Succession Plan for a 40-Year-Old Manufacturing Business

 - Periodic financial & business oversight

-- Met with managers to learn their interests as well as their strengths & weaknesses and team dynamics
+- Met with managers to learn their interests, strengths & weaknesses, and team dynamics

 - Studied the customer, industry, and relationship base to form an opinion on business continuity risk

-- Developed a succession plan with phase one being a management transition with the current owners stepping-out of management and the empowering the younger generation.
-Taught the younger managers about setting and achieving goals through weekly accountability meetings.
+- Developed a succession plan.
+In phase one, the management and current owners would step down to empower the younger generation.
+Next, the younger managers learned to set and achieve goals through weekly accountability meetings

 - Currently serve in a board of director role (along with former owners) to provide leadership and provide financial oversight including being guided by budgets.